Ringwood East

-It is located in the "Green Belt" of Melbourne, with much of the native vegetation and wildlife preserved in areas such as Wombalono Park and its surrounding suburban streets.
+Ringwood East is located in the "Green Belt" of Melbourne, with much of the native vegetation and wildlife preserved in areas such as Wombalono Park and its surrounding suburban streets.

-The access to high performing public schools, such as Ringwood Secondary College, as well as renowned private schools Tintern Grammar and Aquinas College, is leading to high demand for housing in Ringwood East.
-The area is now being seen as a real life-style option by people who may have previously looked to areas, such as Balwyn and Camberwell, for quality schools.
+Access to high performing public schools, such as Ringwood Secondary College, as well as renowned private schools Tintern Grammar and Aquinas College, has led to high demand for housing in Ringwood East.
+The area is now seen as a real life-style option by people who may have previously looked to areas, such as Balwyn and Camberwell, for quality schools.

 Ringwood East has its own railway station which is within the Myki Zone 2 fare zone on the Lilydale railway line.
 Maroondah Hospital is also located in Ringwood East, a large public hospital and emergency department serving the surrounding eastern suburbs.

 Ringwood East Post Office opened around 1902, in what was then a rural area, before the railway station opened in 1925.

-Burnt Bridge

-Burnt Bridge is a locality within the suburb of Ringwood East.
-It is named after the Burnt Bridge Hotel, which was operated by Elizabeth Moore and Lucy Dawson as early as the 1840s and was located along the Lilydale Trail, near the present-day junction of Maroondah Highway, Old Lilydale Road and Beaufort Roads.
-At the time of the hotel's existence, the area was grazing land.
-Hotels in these times usually began as shanties, selling coffee to passing coaches, before gaining their liquor licences.

-Although some historians have speculated that the name is derived from the Scottish word 'burn', meaning 'stream', it is more popularly believed to be derived from a canvas toll bridge in the area, which was burnt down.
-The hotel was also known to locals as 'The Blazing Stump'.

-The shopping precinct serves residents from both sides of Maroondah Highway and from as far as Mount Dandenong Road.
-Burnt Bridge has a post office, pharmacy, supermarket, bakeries, cafe and takeaways.
+Hospitals

+Two hospitals serve the Ringwood East community and surrounding areas, providing comprehensive healthcare services:

+Maroondah Hospital

+A public teaching hospital under Eastern Health, offering emergency care, general and specialist medical services, surgery, critical care, and adult mental health support.

+Australian Army barracks

+The barracks at 56 Dublin Rd, Ringwood East has long supported the Australian Army through local military facilities and reserve units.

+The Australian Army Reserve in Ringwood East is part of a broader network of units that support the Australian Defence Force (ADF).
+Reserve members participate in training and operations, contributing to national defence and emergency response efforts, while also engaging in local community activities.

+In April 2013, the Minister for Defence and the Parliamentary Secretary for Defence visited the Ringwood Army Reserve base to highlight its strategic importance.
+The visit emphasized the Reserve's role in providing a flexible military force capable of supporting both domestic and international operations and reaffirmed the government’s commitment to enhancing Reserve units across the country.

+The 31st Army Cadet Unit in Ringwood East provides training in military skills, preparing cadets for potential future service in the Army Reserve or regular Army.

 Sporting clubs

+East Ringwood Roos

 The suburb has an Australian Rules football team, the East Ringwood Roos, competing in the Eastern Football League.

 They are based at the reserve located on the corner of Mount Dandenong Road and Dublin Road but used to play on a field which is now the site of Maroondah Hospital.
-The East Ringwood Cricket Club and Tennis Club are also based at the reserve.